 FCC rules require that, when an inmate places a collect call, each operator service provider must identify itself to the person receiving the call before connecting the call.
 Each operator service provider must also disclose, before connecting the call, how the receiving party may obtain rate quotations.

 Additionally, the operator service provider must permit the receiving party to terminate the telephone call at no charge before the call is connected.
 These rules apply only to interstate operator service provider calls.

 If you feel you or a family member has been overcharged by an inmate calling service provider, you can file a complaint with the FCC.

-Most states have similar rules for inmate calls within a state.
-To complain about rates for intrastate collect calls from public phones in prisons, contact the state public utility commission in the state where the call originated and terminated.
-State public utility commission addresses may be found at www.naruc.org/commissions or in the blue pages or government section of your local telephone directory.
+States may have their own rules governing intrastate ICS calls.
+To complain about violations of these state rules, contact the state public utility commission in the state where the call took place.
+State public utility commission addresses may be found at www.naruc.org/commissions or in the government section of your local telephone directory.